ingo/ingo.github.io/_recipes/ciabatta.md

 author: Carol Field
 category: Entrees
 description: Traditional Italian bread made the authentic way with a biga, or starter.
   It's incredible on its own or in a sandwich.
+This ciabatta recipe crafts the loaf the traditional Italian way using a biga starter.
+The biga helps create an authentic flavor and texture.
+The resulting bread has a crisp crust with an airy crumb inside.
+  Sliced ciabatta is perfect on its own or for making sandwiches.
+Any way you serve it, this recipe delivers authentic Italian flavor and chew.
 image: ciabatta.jpg
 original_title: Ciabatta
 size: 4 loaves